 This trek is a popular route for trekkers to experience the majestic beauty of the Himalayas.
 Before the Lukla Airport was built, this trek was the only way to reach the Everest region.
 The route takes you through picturesque landscapes, quaint villages, and Buddhist monasteries.
-For trekkers who are looking for an alternative to the Everest Base Camp Trek, this can become the best choice.
+For trekkers who are looking for an alternative to the 15-day Everest Base Camp Trek, this can become the best choice.

 The trek starts from Bupsa, a small village in the Solukhumbu district.
 You can reach up to Bupsa directly on a shared jeep managed by our trekking company.
 From Bupsa you need to keep on walking up to Lukla from where the main trail begins.